signal-ai/jstat2prom/README.md

 Values will be sent to stdout. jstat requires the same user permissions as the one running the JVM.
 A file named `jstat.prom` should be written to /tmp.

-## Init Script
+## Start scripts

 The included init script `prometheus-jstat2prom.init` is included as an example for how to run `jstat2prom.py` as a service.
+There's also a `prometheus-jstat2prom.service` for systemd.